mdsherinoff/mdsherinoff/README.md

 # 📼 NOW PLAYING: @mdsherinoff
 ### *A Final-Year Production*
 Looking for a full-time role or internship where I can keep shipping things like the projects below.
-Open to SWE, backend, and civic-tech-adjacent roles.
-Open to Offers, Summer '27
+Open to SWE, backend, and civic-tech-adjacent roles, Summer '27

 </div>